Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity and Hard Xray photoemission: RESULTS and discussion

-Figure \ref{fig_vb} compares the region near the valence band (VB) of NdCo$_{4.6}$ films at two different thickness, 5 nm and 10 nm, with the VB of pure cobalt thin film obtained with 7 keV Xray photons.
-The spectra are normalized to the intensity of the Co 3p peak at 59.5 eV.
-The spectra of the 5 nm thick alloy has signal related to silicon and oxygen excitations in the region between 6 eV ang 16 eV, corresponding to the VB of SiO \cite{VB_SiO}.
-This film has a much larger contribution from the silicon substrate than in any of the other analyzed films its thickness is lower than the $\lambda_{IMFP}$ of the photoemitted electrons for the 7 keV incident photon energy.
-The VB spectrum of the 10 nm thick alloy is representative of the NdCo$_{4.6}$ thicker films since it has no difference with the obtained in the 30 and 65 nm thin films.
-Therefore, the differences between the shown VB spectra indicates the regions where it is expected to find silicon and oxygen excitations.
-The difference in shape between the Nd 5p peaks in the spectra of the NdCo compound is likely caused by the O 2s peak located at about 25 eV binding energy (BE) whose more pronounced intensity comes from the native SiO interface of the substrate.
-The intensity of this O 2s peak is almost undetectable in the pure cobalt film VB spectrum.
+Figure \ref{fig_vb} compares the region near the valence band (VB) of NdCo$_{4.6}$ films at two different thickness, 5 nm and 10 nm, with the VB of a pure cobalt thin film obtained with 7 keV Xray photons.
+The spectra were normalized to the intensity of the Co 3p peak at 59.5 eV.
+The spectrum of the 5 nm thick alloy has a signal related to silicon and oxygen excitations in the region between 6 eV ang 16 eV, corresponding to the VB of SiO \cite{VB_SiO}.
+This film has a much larger contribution from the silicon substrate than the other analyzed films because its thickness was lower than the $\lambda_{IMFP}$ of the photoemitted electrons for the 7 keV incident photon energy.
+The VB spectrum of the 10 nm thick alloy is representative of the NdCo$_{4.6}$ thicker films because it is no different from the obtained in the 30 and 65 nm thin films.
+Therefore, the differences between the shown VB spectra indicates the regions where Si and O excitations are expected.
+The difference in shape between the Nd 5p peaks in the spectra of the NdCo$_{4.6}$ compound is likely caused by the O 2s peak located at a binding energy (BE) of approximately 25 eV, whose more pronounced intensity comes from the native SiO interface of the substrate.
+The intensity of this O 2s peak is almost undetectable in the VB spectrum of the pure cobalt film.

-The intensity at the region near the Fermi level is mainly related to the 3d electrons of Co and to the 4f, 6s and 5d electron states of Nd, with some contribution of Si states of the capping layer.
+The intensity in the region near the Fermi level is mainly related to the 3d electrons of Co and to the 4f, 6s and 5d electron states of Nd, with some contribution from the Si states of the capping layer.
 The differences between the VB of pure cobalt and the RE-TM compound indicates that the most visible occupied states in the compound thin films should be those of Nd \cite{Nd_peakfit}.
 This is unexpected from the nominal atomic RE concentration in the alloy which is 4.6 times smaller than that of Co.
 The photo ionization cross sections for Nd and Co states in this range of binding energies are similar and, therefore, it indicates that neodymium atoms should be at the fore front of the HAXPES probed layer.